 While this tree prefers well-drained soil, it is moderately tolerant of droughts or getting too much water.
-This tree handles cold weather extremely well.
-It often grows best in acidic soil, but it is moderately tolerant of alkaline soil.
+This tree handles cold weather exceptionally well.
+It often grows best in acidic soil, but it is somewhat tolerant of alkaline soil.

 While this tree prefers full sun, it will tolerate partial sun when it is first planted.
 Since this tree grows relatively fast, it often overtakes other trees and shrubs to get the light that it needs as it matures.